ezrahall1/azure-static-resume-website/README.md

 <h2>Description</h2>

-This project will demonstrate how to run a credential scan using Nessus Essentials and showcase what to do with the vulnerabilities found in order to make your system secure.
+This project will demonstrate how I used Azure to create my resume website to showcase my skills and experience.
+I purchased the domain

+In this project I demonstrate how to create a resume website using Azure.
+Please note that I did update the DNS records with the correct endpoint hostname in order for the website to work correctly.
+Unfortunately, I forgot to add that part in the video.

 <br />